Jsparrow/jsparrow.github.io/docs/eclipse/getting-started.md

 The default profile determines, which rules are pre-selected when starting the rule wizard.
 ::: tip
-The pre selection can still be changed during the rule selection process.
+The pre-selection can still be changed during the rule selection process.
 :::

 ### Filtering rules by a tag